SumoLogic/sumologic-aws-lambda/cloudwatchlogs-with-dlq/Readme.md

 ### Configuring Lambda for VPC Flow Logs
 The following AWS Lambda environment variables are supported in both the lambda functions for VPC flow logs.

-INCLUDE_SECURITY_GROUP_INFO (OPTIONAL) - Set it to true when security-group-ids/direction values needs to be included in logs.The lambda function fetches list of Elastic Network Interfaces using describeNetworkInterfaces api.
+* INCLUDE_SECURITY_GROUP_INFO (OPTIONAL) - Set it to true when security-group-ids/direction values needs to be included in logs.The lambda function fetches list of Elastic Network Interfaces using describeNetworkInterfaces api.
 One needs to provide permission to lambda by adding the following inline policy in SumoCWProcessDLQLambda Role.
 Refer this [doc](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#add-remove-policies-console) for adding inline policy for a role.
-Choose (creating Policies on the JSON Tab](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-json-editor) method and paste the below json after adding the arn of both the lambda functions.
+Choose [Creating Policies on the JSON Tab](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-json-editor) method and paste the below json after adding the arn of both the lambda functions.
 ```
 {
     "Version": "2012-10-17",